rust-lang/rfcs/text/0000-derive-default-enum-with-fields.md

 [perfect derives]: https://smallcultfollowing.com/babysteps/blog/2022/04/12/implied-bounds-and-perfect-derive/

-The usual drawback of increasing the complexity of the language applies.
+The usual drawback of increasing the complexity of the implementation applies.
 However, the degree to which complexity is increased is not substantial.
+If anything, the complexity of the concepts needed to be understood is reduced, as there are fewer special cases users need to keep in mind when using `#[derive(Default)]`, as well as allow us to remove `impl Default`s from the standard library.

 [The same](https://github.com/rust-lang/rust/issues/26925) issue highlighted on [RFC-3107] of current `#[derive(Default)]` on `struct`s producing `impl`s with